 Fentanyl is a fully synthetic opioid that is approximately 100 times more potent than morphine.
 While not as strong as carfentanil, it claims the top spot on this list due to the staggering number of people who have died from it.

 Fentanyl was responsible for 29,406 deaths in the United States alone in 2017.
 It is currently the most deadly drug involved in the Opioid Epidemic.
-(12)
+To make matters worse, fentanyl is commonly used to laced in various drugs.
+For example, the DEA reports that fentanyl is the most commonly found drug used in counterfeit prescription pills.
+(14)

 This article is intended for those considering a new way of life, free of the pain of drug and alcohol addiction.
 For more information on recovery and anyone seeking help with addiction and substance abuse problems, please call True Recovery at (844) 744-8783 or visit us online.